fragmuffin/upytester/docs-source/examples/01-basic/05-remote-exception.rst

 .. note::

-   The :class:`PyBoardError` should not be raised by design.
+   The :class:`PyBoardError <upytester.pyboard.PyBoardError>` should not be
+   raised by design.

    An exception will halt the runtime on the pyboard, effectively rendering your test-bench useless for the remaining tests.